thedevarchive/image-watermark-editor/README.md

 to run the project.

-You may also visit https://tda-image-watermarker.netlify.app/ to see the demo.
+You may also view the demo [here](https://tda-image-watermarker.netlify.app/).

 # How to Use